ogonz007/neuron/README.md

   * How would this code break if we had more than one cell for each cell type?
   * How would this code break if we had different numbers of cell type 1 and cell type 2?
+  * Based on our pseudocode how could we have broken up our function fun() even more?

 ```C++
 #include <stdio.h>